aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-vpc.md

 * eve-log
 * pcap-log

+* `fast.log` is ingested into CloudWatch Logs: `/%stackname%/suricata/fast/` and is saved for 3 days (Configured in [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json))
+* `eve-log.json` is ingested into CloudWatch Logs: `/%stackname%/suricata/eve/` and is saved for 30 days (Configured in [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json))
+* `pcap` is ingested into an S3 bucket created by the Suricata Cluster Configuration stack and is saved for 5 days (Configured in [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json))

 The logs that are generated by the fast and eve-log modules are loaded into CloudWatch logs and then tailed and rotated automatically on each host.
 Pcap logs are saved into S3.
 Cloudwatch Log Groups are created in anticipation of additional logging modules being enabled.
-You can disable these default log modules or enable other log modules by editing the ‘suricata.yaml’ configuration file.
-Enabled log files will automatically be loaded into CloudWatchLogs using the agent in the containers, into their respective Cloudwatch Log Groups.
+You can disable these default log modules or enable other log modules by editing the [suricata.yaml](/Dockerfiles/suricata/etc/suricata/suricata.yaml) configuration file.
+Enabled log modules will automatically be loaded into their respective Cloudwatch Log Groups using the CloudWatch agent on the EC2 host.

-* fast.log is ingested into CloudWatch Logs: /%stackname%/suricata/fast/ and is saved for 3 days (Configured in /deployment/suricata/cluster-template-configuration.json)
-* eve-log.json is ingested into CloudWatch Logs: /%stackname%/suricata/eve/ and is saved for 30 days (Configured in /deployment/suricata/cluster-template-configuration.json)
-* pcap is ingested into an S3 bucket created by the Suricata Cluster Configuration stack and is saved for 5 days (Configured in /deployment/suricata/cluster-template-configuration.json)

 ## How to cleanup

 ### Pipeline Deployed Artifact